aayushpe/Good-Tutor-App-Backend/README.md

 A .env file needs to be created including for the database URI, the JWT secret token and the Node eviroment value.
 The last of which can be set to NODE_ENV=Development.

-run the command with node index.js or nodemon index.js
+run the command

+node index.js or nodemon index.js

+In order to start the server

-API endpoints should be listening on port 3500 of your machine
+API endpoints should be active and listening on port 3500 of your machine